-In order to approve an application for the establishment of an ASA, the Board of County Commissioners must adopt a resolution approving the application.
+In order to approve an application for the establishment of an ASA, the county commissioners must adopt a resolution approving the application.
 This resolution should include the following:

-1. A statement that the approval is an Agricultural Security Area as submitted in an application (number the application) and that the application meets all requirements specified in ORC Section 931.02(A).

-2. A statement that a public hearing or joint public hearing was held on the application and the date of the public hearing.
+- 1. A statement that the approval is of an agricultural security area as submitted in an application (number the application) and that the application meets all requirements specified in ORC Section 931.02(A). - 2.
+A statement that a public hearing or joint public hearing was held on the application and the date of the hearing.